Patrick Kane: Minor and junior

+Professional

 Chicago Blackhawks (2007–2023)

-Heading into the 2007 NHL Entry Draft, Kane was ranked first among North American prospects by the NHL Central Scouting Bureau and was chosen first overall by the Chicago Blackhawks.
+Heading into the 2007 NHL Entry Draft, Kane was ranked second among North American prospects by the NHL Central Scouting Bureau and was chosen first overall by the Chicago Blackhawks.
 The St. Louis Blues offered to trade the Blackhawks their 9th, 24th and 26th overall picks in the 2007 Draft in order to acquire Chicago's first overall selection and draft Kane.
 On July 25, 2007, Blackhawks' general manager Dale Tallon announced that they had signed Kane to a three-year contract.
 Kane threw the ceremonial first pitch at a Chicago Cubs game on June 25, 2007, at Wrigley Field.
 Kane later joined Denis Savard, the Blackhawks' coach, in singing "Take Me Out to the Ball Game".
 Kane also threw the first pitch at a Buffalo Bisons (AAA) game in August.
+Kane chose to wear the No. 88 jersey as a reference to his birthyear, a tradition he practiced with his former teammates on the London Knights.

 Kane made his NHL debut on October 4, 2007, against the Minnesota Wild.
 He recorded his first assist and first shootout goal (a game-winner) two days later against Dominik Hašek of the Detroit Red Wings.
 He scored his first NHL goal on October 19, beating José Théodore of the Colorado Avalanche.
 With a quick start to his rookie campaign, on November 2, Kane was named the NHL Rookie of the Month for October after scoring 5 goals and 11 assists in 12 games.
 On December 15, Kane and the Blackhawks visited the Buffalo Sabres to mark Kane's first return to Buffalo as a professional hockey player.
 Kane received a special cheer from his hometown and a special ceremony was held before the game.
 The Blackhawks lost the game 3–1, with Kane scoring their lone goal.
 Kane finished his first NHL campaign atop the rookie scoring race with 72 points.
 On June 12, 2008, he received the Calder Memorial Trophy, awarded to the NHL's rookie of the year, finishing ahead of teammate Jonathan Toews and Washington Capitals forward Nicklas Bäckström.